 - Wood dowel

-If the door is misaligned so that the top of the door scrapes against the top of the door jamb, the door's top hinge screws may need to be tightened.
+If the door is misaligned so that the top of the door scrapes against the door jamb's side near the top, the door's top hinge screws may need to be tightened.

 With the Phillips screwdriver, tighten the three screws holding the hinge to the jamb and the three screws holding the hinge to the door.
 Even if you can turn the screws only a little bit, this might be enough to draw in the hinge tighter.